Home HolidaysSpecial OccasionsCinco de MayoCrispy Fish Tacos: The Ultimate Lime Crema

 Pico de Gallo for Crispy Fish Tacos

-These fried fish tacos have pico de gallo, along with all the other chopped vegetables.
+These fried fish tacos have pico de gallo and other chopped vegetables.
 You can make pico ahead so the flavors have a chance to meld.
 Click here for my pico de gallo recipe.

 Lime Crema for Crispy Fish Tacos

 You can prepare the sauce for these tacos in advance.
 Mix all the ingredients together and refrigerate.
-It boasts a hint of spice from the sriracha and sweet chili sauce, enhanced by the flavors of onion and garlic powder.
+It boasts a hint of spice from sriracha and sweet chili sauce, enhanced by onion and garlic powder.
 However, the standout flavor comes from the fresh lime juice.
 The longer the sauce chills, the more its flavor develops, making this lime crema even tastier.

 Chopping Vegetables for Crispy Fish Tacos